esgarov/Create_db/README.md

 # Create_db

-SymBlobsMpk

-SymBlobsMpk is a Python script that creates an SQLite database (symBlobsMpk.db) and uses it to store and analyze information about files in a directory and its subdirectories.
+create_db.py is a Python script that creates an SQLite database (symBlobsMpk.db) and uses it to store and analyze information about files in a directory and its subdirectories.

 The script does the following: